 I am in training now for my first marathon – the Rightmove MK Marathon Weekend in Milton Keynes – on 5th and 6th May 2019.
 On the 5th is a 5km (3 miles) run, and on the 6th is the marathon (42km / 26 miles) – a total of 47km / 29 miles in one weekend.

 My main marathon goal is to reach the finish line.
 My secondary is to complete it in less than 4.5 hours.
 I also hope to use my “Sugar Drop” protocol as an experiment – running without sugar – subject to prior tests, precautions and medical clearance! (learn more).

 I am going to run this marathon in memory of my late mother- and father-in law Fred & Joan Shanks.
-I’d be very grateful if you could sponsor me any amount large or small to support the Marie Curie charity.
+I am raising funds for Marie Curie.

 10th May 2019 update: see A marathon – just add sugar

 Many of you may know I ran my first official half-marathon on 6th December 2018.
 What is less widely known is that sadly, just four weeks before then my mother-in-law Joan Shanks passed away.
 Just over a year before that, my father-in-law Fred Shanks passed away.
 I felt very close to them, I often said they were like grandparents to me.
 Clearly it has been a very difficult time for my wife and me.
 However, I knew that Joan would have been devastated had I not gone ahead with the “big run” that we had talked about.
 So, despite my training and preparation for that run having been slashed to less than a third of what I had planned – and very last minute – I went ahead.